scottzwells/learngit/readme.txt

 Git is a distributed versio control system.
-Git is free software.
+Git is free software distributed under the GPL.
-Git